FlatIO/api-client-python/docs/CollectionApi.md

 List the scores contained in a collection

 Use this method to list the scores contained in a collection.
 If no sort option is provided, the scores are sorted by `modificationDate` `desc`.
+For example, to list the scores contained in your app collection, you can use `GET /v2/collections/app/scores`.

 ### Example